 Downtime is when a validator node is offline for any period of time.
 Therefore not available to take part in the consensus process for the network.
 This lack of reliability is detrimental to the network’s functioning, which is why it’s typically a flashable offense.

-In order to avoid downtime, many validator nodes set up back-up rigs in case anything goes wrong with their principal equipment.
-But this carries a slashing risk of its own: if the network detects the same validator keys running from two different servers, it can determine this as a risk (since this behaviour deviates from what it expected, and might even result in conflicting information from the node).
+In order to avoid downtime, many validator nodes set up backup rigs in case anything goes wrong with their principal equipment.
+But this carries a slashing risk of its own: if the network detects the same validator keys running from two different servers, it can determine this as a risk (since this behavior deviates from what it expected, and might even result in conflicting information from the node).
 As such, this is also an offense likely to be punished by slashing.